MichalVaclavek/wEasy/README.md

 ## Getting Started

 The wEasy project's original purpose is to allow practicing on Apache Wicket development creating simple CMS web application (see https://github.com/vitfo/wEasy for original source).
 The application can be used for creating and managing simple web pages then.
-See http://fungisoft.cz web pages as an example.
+See http://fungisoft.cz web pages as an example of the web created by this application.

 Following are enhancements added to the original project: